 How often will you be using it?
 Commercially, domestically or very occasionally - just when the strawberries are just right or Seville oranges are in the greengrocers?

 Then you can decide how heavy, wide and thick you would like it to be.

 Generally, the heavier the pan the better the pan, the more use it will get the heavier and thicker it needs to be.
-Thin copper can burn easily if left unattended, where as thick copper will give you a good even distribution of heat throughout the base.
+Thin copper can catch left unattended, where as thicker copper will give you a good even distribution of heat throughout the base.

 If you are making a few jars of jam a year then a small thin gauge pan will do nicely.
 Although if you want a heavy, professional pan that looks fabulous hanging up then go for it!

 There is one sure way of working out if a pan is right for you.
 The weight.
 That will give you a good idea of the thickness of the copper and how robust and hard wearing it will be.